 Use capital letters for proper nouns.
 Avoid them for common nouns.

 Proper nouns are the names of things.
-So use capitals for the names of people, places, months, days of the week, companies and so on.
+That means you use capitals for the names of people, places, months, days of the week, companies and so on.
 Don’t use capitals for common nouns.

 People run into difficulty with capitals because there’s a temptation to use them for important words.
 In business writing people often use capitals as a way of avoiding offending someone or something by implying he or it isn’t important.
 There is also the question of narcissistic capitals.

-Another difficulty is with titles.
+Another difficulty with capitals is when you write job titles.
 Newspapers typically use a capital letter when the title comes directly before a person’s name but not otherwise.

 In his book Newsman’s English British newspaper editor Harold Evans says;